gedex/wp-slack/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

+Send notifications to Slack channels when certain events in WordPress occur.

+== Description ==

 This plugin allows you to send notifications to Slack channels when certain events in WordPress occur.

-== Description ==

 By default, there are two events that can be sent to Slack: